In these Terms, the following terms have the meanings set out below:

 You must not, without our prior written permission, do any of the following things:

-- Reproduce, Distribute or use in any manner any Content from the Site or the national registers or any Derivative Work for any commercial purpose, including but not limited to:
+- reproduce, distribute or use in any manner any Content or the national registers, or data from them, or any Derivative Work for any commercial purpose, including but not limited to:

 - directly or indirectly selling or licensing any such Content or any Derivative Work